1. General principles

 3.1.
 Information is confidential to Student Community Action as an organisation and may be passed to colleagues or trustees only where necessary to ensure the best quality service for users.

 3.2.
 Where information is sensitive, i.e. it involves disputes or legal issues, it will be confidential to the employee dealing with the case and their line manager.
 Such information should be clearly labelled ‘Confidential’ and should state the names of the colleagues entitled to access the information and the name of the individual or group who may request access to the information.
+If sent electronically, it should be password protected.

 3.3.
 Colleagues will not withhold information from their line manager unless it is purely personal.